-For now, there is no slashing and un-bonding period in Mina at the moment.
-Block producers pay out the staking rewards to the delegators will be paid manually.
-Everstake’s payout schedule will initially be once per epoch (i.e., every two weeks before slot 3,500).
+There is no slashing and un-bonding period in Mina at the moment.
+Block producers pay out the staking rewards to the delegators manually.
+Everstake’s payout schedule is once per epoch (i.e., once every two weeks before slot 3,500).
 You can read more about the un-bonding period in Mina here.

 To encourage staking, Mina Protocol offers a Supercharged reward for the first 15 months for accounts that do not have time-locked tokens.
-If you have not locked tokens, it is better to store them on different accounts separately with time-locked ones to have better staking rewards.
-In the first five months, this remuneration will be 24% per annum, which is two times more than the usual staking reward.
+If you have unlocked tokens, storing them on different accounts separately from time-locked ones is better to have better staking rewards.
+This remuneration will be 24% per annum or double the usual staking reward in the first five months.